-- (2) Resolution No. 2018-7: A Resolution Objecting to Special Use Permit for Solar Farm (Champaign County Zoning Case 907-S-18) was received from the Village of St. Joseph on September 28, 2018, and included in Supplemental Memorandum #2 dated October 11, 2018. - (3) The following testimony was received at the September 13, 2018 ZBA meeting: (placeholder) - J. Regarding parking, there is no required parking for the proposed PV SOLAR FARM.
+- (2) In a letter received September 17, 2018, Art Rapp, 401 Aspen Court, St. Joseph, stated that the public meeting held on September 13, 2018, was not done well.
+He said that in his opinion, people who had arrived to speak did not have a chance to, that the ZBA members appear to have made up their minds in favor of solar farms and restricted rebuttal testimony so as to preclude negative comments.
+He said that the solar farm representative was less than forthright with project details, suggested using closed generating plants to develop the solar farms rather than prime farmland.
+He feels that the county should not grant any variances in addition to their present zoning for solar farms, and respect all municipalities, townships, homeowners and individuals who have valid concerns which should not be ignored. - J. Regarding parking, there is no required parking for the proposed PV SOLAR FARM.
 The Site Plan received August 24, 2018 indicates an "Off road maintenance staging area and parking (inside perimeter fence)." - K. Other than as reviewed elsewhere in this Summary of Evidence, there is no evidence to suggest that the proposed Special Use will generate either nuisance conditions such as odor, noise, vibration, glare, heat, dust, electromagnetic fields or public safety hazards such as fire, explosion, or toxic materials release, that are in excess of those lawfully permitted and customarily associated with other uses permitted in the zoning district.